MLE type mapping: passing JSON to JavaScript functions in Oracle Database 26ai

 /

-All type mappings from SQL and PL/SQL to JavaScript and vice versa are documented in appendix A of the JavsScript Developer’s Guide.
-Because p_options could potentially be anything, the database’s JSON type maps to JavaScript’s any “type”.
+All type mappings from SQL and PL/SQL to JavaScript and vice versa are documented in the JavaScript developer’s Guide, appendix A. Because p_options could potentially be anything, the database’s JSON type maps to JavaScript’s any “type”.

 Testing for valid email addresses